HyunjiKim-creator/CS411_TEAM7/README.md

 # CS411_TEAM7

-Welcome to Team 7's Group Project for CS411
+**Welcome to CS411 Team 7's Group Project**

+**Kindly refer to our timeline for the project, which can be found at: [https://github.com/HyunjiKim-creator/CS411_TEAM7/blob/main/Timeline.md](https://github.com/HyunjiKim-creator/CS411_TEAM7/blob/main/Timeline.md).**

 # Team Progress